selhabAhmedyakoub/selhabAhmedyakoub/README.md

 - 🔭 **Currently working on:** Frontend apps and network systems at Fraunhofer IOSB-INA
 - 🌱 **Learning:** Vue.js & advanced TypeScript patterns
-- 💼 **Interests:** Frontend development, IoT systems, industrial networks
-- 🤝 **Open to:** Collaborations in digital engineering and smart industry projects
+- 💼 **Open to:** Roles and collaborations in digital engineering and smart industry projects
 - 📫 **Reach me at:** [selhabahmedyakoub@gmail.com](mailto:selhabahmedyakoub@gmail.com)

 ---